-The opening of the community-based service for adults is expected to reduce the number of unnecessary hospitalization days at AMRTC by providing additional step-down treatment locations.
+The opening of the new state-operated IRTS facility is expected to reduce the number of unnecessary hospitalization days at AMRTC by providing an additional step-down treatment location.
 We will monitor changes in our count of Do Not Meet Criteria (DNMC) days to evaluate the effectiveness of this proposal in positively impacting this measure.